-- new to WordPress and want some help getting started (you can opt to purchase a setup package with your new theme!)
+- you are new to WordPress and want some help getting started (you can opt to purchase a setup package with your new theme!)

 - want a beautiful website with a custom look

-- need flexibility in your homepage design (stick with the block-based themes!)
+- need flexibility in your homepage design (try a Kadence child theme)

 - need great customer service (Restored 316 is amazing and SO helpful!)